lyonscode/lyonscode.github.io/_posts/2025-07-10-tryhackme-disgruntled-write-up.md

 We're looking for actions committed with elevated privileges, and in a Linux system, this means looking for uses of the `sudo` command.

+Let's start by seeing checking the `sudoers` list to see who has `sudo` permissions:

 **Answer**: